scottfr/SystemsBook/Contents/Contents.md

 Content that you access for review with many instances of Insight Maker models is likely to take a while to load.
 Please be patient.

-During the 13.05.22 Editor/Publisher meeting we concluded that we should be about an equivalent to 10 printed pages.
-And I think we meant book pates rather than 8.5 x 11 printed pages.
+During the 13.05.22 Editor/Publisher meeting we concluded that each chapter we should be about the equivalent of 10 printed pages.
+I think we meant book pages rather than 8.5 x 11 printed pages.
 As such some of the existing content will have to be segmented.

 ## Copyright ##
 <!--